eh190/dotfiles/README.md

 - TSInstallInfo brings up all available sources, and their install status
 - If after updating plugins, treesitter gives the error "treesitter/highlighter Error executing lua..." run `:TSUpdate` to update the installed sources.

-### Session Management

-- Using the `nvim-sessions-mananger` plugin, it uses :mksession to save current sessions automatically on quit.
-To load last session use the keymap `<leader>ll`.
-To load another session use `:SessionManager load_session` and choose which one to load.
-See the docs for more info https://github.com/Shatur/neovim-session-manager

 ### Git

 - Although Gitsigns has some functionality for Git, I only really use the git blame line feature.
 The BEST one shop stop for Git is [Vim Fugitive](https://github.com/tpope/vim-fugitive).